Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 ## 79-005 Refactoring Order domain layer Adding Outbox cleaner scheduler for Payment
 We need another scheduler beside OrderPaymentScheduler to clean the data from outbox table.

+When the outbox status is updated as completed, we can actually delete that data from the outbox table.
+This will prevent the outbox table from getting too large which could affect the app perf.
+So create `PaymentOutboxCleanerScheduler`.

+Note: Before deleting the completed outbox events of order payment outbox table, you might also create an archive table and move the data there.
+Then you can use that table along with the logs for analyzing the system.

 ## 80-006 Refactoring Order domain layer Adding Outbox schedulers for Approval

 ## 81-007 Refactoring Order domain layer Updating OrderCreate Command Handler
 ## 82-008 Refactoring Order domain layer Updating Order Payment Saga - Part 1
 ## 83-009 Refactoring Order domain layer Updating Order Payment Saga - Part 2